pineapple-exe/iths-cs1-lab2/README.md

-# Library for handling geometrical shapes
+## Library for handling geometrical shapes
+An exercise in inheritance.